decred/dcrdocs/docs/advanced/secure-cold-wallet-setup.md

 sudo ufw enable
 ```

-Replace {LOCAL_IP_OF_COMPUTER-A} with the IP address of `Computer-A`
+Replace `{LOCAL_IP_OF_COMPUTER-A}` with the actual IP address of `Computer-A`.

+You can check that the firewall is running using the command `sudo ufw status verbose`.

 Now you may connect the ethernet cable.
-Wait for the connection to take place and then test if you can connect to `Computer-A` on port 9109
+Wait for the connection to take place and then test if you can connect to `Computer-A` on port 9109:

-wget {LOCAL_IP_OF_COMPUTER-A}:9109
+`wget {LOCAL_IP_OF_COMPUTER-A}:9109`

-You should get an error a 400 bad request error.
+You should get an error a 400 Bad Request error.
 This is fine and shows that a connection is possible.

 Now to setup dcrwallet.
 Insert the USB drive from `Computer-A`.

-First, let us check that the tarfile is unchanged.
+Before extracting this tarfile and running the binary, check that the file is unchanged.

 `sha256sum /bconfig/copytob.tar.gz`

-Once the hash is matched then you can extract it.
+If the hash matches the hash you stored during the `Computer-A` setup, then you
+can extract the file.

 ```no-highlight
 mkdir ~/decredconfigs